-The French Alps • Our journey ends in a small village near Chamonix in the French Alps.
+The French Alps • The journey ends in a small village near Chamonix in the French Alps.
 Stay for six days at a mountain chalet opposite Mont Blanc, the highest point in Western Europe and an area of stunning natural beauty.

-Return • On the last morning of the program, we take a private bus to Geneva, Switzerland, and depart for Newark, New Jersey, accompanied by one of the program leaders.
+Return • On the last morning of the program, take a private bus to Geneva, Switzerland, and depart for Newark, New Jersey, accompanied by one of the program leaders.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

-Background • From the rocky northern coast to the rolling pastures, orchards, and sunflower fields of central France, to Mediterranean beaches and majestic snow-capped Alpine peaks, France’s spectacularly diverse natural beauty as well as its rich history and culture make it the favorite destination for travelers worldwide.
+Background • From the rocky northern coast to the rolling pastures, orchards, and sunflower fields of central France, to Mediterranean beaches and majestic snow-capped Alpine peaks, France’s spectacularly diverse natural beauty, as well as its rich history and culture, make it the favorite destination for travelers worldwide.
 Explore the magnificent chateaux and opulent palaces of Louis XIV, the boulevards of Paris, and discover the local stories of small towns and rural villages.
 Use your language skills to get to know French people and bring history to life by tying it into modern day culture.

 Population • France is home to approximately 65 million people.
 Paris and Aix-en-Provence are the largest cities we visit (populations 2.5 million and 125,000, respectively).
 We spend most of our time in smaller cities and rural towns.
 In Brittany and in the Alps we stay in communities of about 3,000 people.
 The population of Blois, in the Loire Valley, is about 50,000.